 Audit risk is the risk where financial statements are materially misstated and the auditor expresses an inappropriate audit opinion

 The risk of material misstatement contains two components, control risk, and inherent risk.

-Risk of material misstatement in the financial statements explained
+The risk of material misstatement in the financial statements explained

 The risk of material misstatement has further two components, inherent risk, and control risk.

 Definition: The susceptibility of an assertion about an account balance disclosure or class of transaction to a mistake that could be material, either individually or when complied with other misstatements, before consideration of any other relating controls.